NCAR/rda-globus-search/README.md

 ## Architecture

-The app is broken up into four main components:
+The app is broken up into five main components:

 - the **Extractor** (`src/rda_globus_search/extractor.py`)